decodeferret/321_Smart_Speakers/Introduction.md

 5. Securing user privacy and associated middleware technologies
 6. Future concerns, slippery slopes, and consumer protections

+##Legal consequences of Smart Speakers

+There is growing concern that the data collected by smart speakers could be used to the detriment of the user.
+Smart speaker producers have reassured customers that their data is only collected when they prompt the smart speaker to listen for a command.
+Furthermore, they have assured the public that their personal information is stored confidentially and that their personal information is secure.
+There have been multiple events in recent years that directly contradict these statements and prove that users should be more concerned about owning smart speakers.

+Despite the fact that companies claim to secure user information, there is evidence to suggest that the choice might not always be in their hands.
+For example, in December 2015, Amazon was asked to hand over user data to investigators to help solve a murder case.
+Amazon defended the user’s right to privacy but ultimately handed over the information when the defendant’s consent.
+While Amazon did fight for their user in this case, the only reason why they were able to do so was because of the first amendment.
+If they didn’t have a law on their side, they would’ve had to hand over the data to authorities immediately.
+User information is only secure as long as the courts of law don’t require companies to hand it over.

+In an even more startling development, the CIA may have developed a tool to hack Samsung smart TVs.
+The tool was developed to turn TVs into listening devices and Samsung may have been cooperating with the government during it’s development.
+The entire affair was brought to light by WikiLeaks but as of this day there has been no concrete evidence that the tool actually existed.
+This still raises major concerns for smart speakers as they are designed to be always listening.
+Samsung currently has the Bixby smart speaker on the market.
+Federal law enforcement could use these devices to spy on their own citizens.
+Civilians would have to censor themselves even in the privacy of their own homes.

+This all leads to the fact that if the government is capable of accessing this information, so could other nefarious parties.
+Information collected by smart speakers could be used to blackmail individuals, steal their identities or potentially worse.
+There is already evidence that smart speakers are not as secure as they seem.
+Virtually all smart speakers on the market use some sort of encryption to transport audio files.
+Smart speakers are incapable of processing audio themselves so it needs to be sent to data centres for processing.
+The data is then sent back to the speakers themselves so they can respond appropriately.
+Unfortunately, it seems like hackers can garner information from the encrypted code without ever having to decrypt it.

 ## Moodle Explorations
 7. Recent Attacks:
   - (https://arxiv.org/pdf/1901.04879.pdf)[https://arxiv.org/pdf/1901.04879.pdf]